davidnmora/d3-dynamic-graph/README.md

 ![Screenshot of DynamicGraph](https://raw.githubusercontent.com/davidnmora/dynamic-graph/master/dynamic-graph-screenshot.png "Screenshot of DynamicGraph")

 # DynamicGraph
-DynamicGraph provides a high level API to create interactive, dynamically updating D3 Force Layout graph visualizations.
-(Graph in the computer science "network" sense, not plot sense. :)
+DynamicGraph provides a high level API to create interactive, dynamically updating D3.js force-directed graph layout visualizations.
+Create and interactively update graphs with a single line of code.

+Because the only thing cooler than understanding graphs is understanding them dynamically accross time, space, and properties.

 ## How to use DynamicGraph:
 Assuming you've got a graph in the format